 1. Helping Students Develop Remote Learning Skills

 Online learning is demanding for all students and requires them to learn new skills and capacities, from preparing their learning environments to remaining engaged on Zoom to managing time and self-care.
 The Academic Resource Center (ARC) can help your students develop effective remote learning strategies.
-The ARC also offers students a variety of services, such as consultations, workshops, academic coaching, peer tutoring, and skills-based resources.
-Pleasse consult the ARC's short faculty guide for when to recommend a visit to the Center.
+The ARC also offers students a variety of services, such as workshops, academic coaching, peer tutoring, accountability groups, and skills-based resources.
+Please consult the ARC's short faculty guide for when to recommend a visit to the Academic Resource Center.

 2. Helping Students Who Face Inadequate Learning Environments